Unity-Technologies/ml-agents/docs/Basic-Guide.md

 ### Adding a Brain to the training session

-To set up the environment for training, you will need specify which agents are contributing to the training and which Brain is being trained.
+To set up the environment for training, you will need to specify which agents are contributing to the training and which Brain is being trained.
 You can only perform training with a `Learning Brain`.